20 Different Types of Fruits Explained

 Photo by Eiliv Aceron

-Bananas are huge herbaceous blooming plants of the genus Musa that produce an elongated, edible fruit known as a berry.
+Bananas are huge herbaceous blooming plants of Musa that produce an elongated, edible fruit known as a berry.

-However, we refer to the bananas used in cooking as “plantains” in some nations to distinguish them from dessert bananas.
+However, in some nations, bananas used in cooking are called “plantains” to distinguish them from dessert bananas.

 Near the top of the plant, clusters of fruits grow upward.
 However, Musa acuminata and Musa balbisiana are two wild species from which almost all edible seedless (parthenocarpic)-bananas today.